Picovoice/picovoice/sdk/flutter/README.md

 [Picovoice](/sdk/flutter/lib/picovoice.dart) provides low-level access to the Picovoice platform for those who want to incorporate it into an already existing audio processing pipeline.

 `Picovoice` is created by passing a Porcupine keyword file and Rhino context file to the `create` static constructor.
-Sensitivity, model files, and requireEndpoint are optional.
+Sensitivity, model files, `endpointDurationSec`, and `requireEndpoint` are optional.

 ```dart
 import 'package:picovoice/picovoice_manager.dart';